int128/kauthproxy/README.md

 Forwarding from [::1]:57866 -> 8443
 ```

-It will automatically open the browser and you will see Kubernetes Dashboard logged in as you.
+It will automatically open the browser, and you will see Kubernetes Dashboard logged in as you.
 You do not need to enter your token.